 Welcome to Harvard!
 I was born and raised in New Hampshire, and studied engineering at Harvard as an undergraduate.
 As a PhD student in the Harvard-MIT Health Sciences and Technology program, I currently have the world’s best day job.
 I get paid to build robotic legs and design neural controllers for both animal and human patients!
 If you get a chance, ask me about my goats.
 After my freshman year of college, I spent two years in Brazil, and am now fluent in Portuguese.
 My wife Kendall and I were married in 2013.
 Kendall studied music at Wellesley, focusing in choral conducting, and is an avid pianist.
 Together we enjoy discovering new restaurants, sailing, hiking, and playing board games.
 We share our home with a two-year-old Samoyed puppy named Daisy, who is extremely excited to meet you!

-Welcome, Class of 2021!
+Welcome, Class of 2022!
 Hailing from Maryland, I graduated from Yale in 2012 with a B.A. in Economics and East Asian Studies.
 After college, I moved to New York City, where I worked at Bank of America Merrill Lynch and volunteered with Apex for Youth and New York Cares.
-I'm currently in my third year of the JD/MBA program at Harvard and love traveling, going on adventures, being active, curling up with a good book, and watching trashy TV.
-I'm so excited for my third year as a Thayer proctor and look forward to meeting you all!
+I'm currently in my fourth year of the JD/MBA program at Harvard and love traveling, going on adventures, being active, curling up with a good book, and watching trashy TV.
+I'm so excited for my fourth year as a Thayer proctor and look forward to meeting you all!